 Transfer it back to a cooking vessel.
 Add a little broth or water to loosen it up then heat through.
 Add the Parmesan cheese and basil and serve!

-If you're just reheating individual leftover portions, simply add a little water or broth and heat them in the microwave.
+If you’re reheating individual leftover portions, add a little water or broth and heat them in the microwave.

 Absolutely!
 Freeze in an airtight container for 2-3 months.
 Thaw in the refrigerator.
 You may wish to add the Parmesan cheese and basil after it has thawed for a fresher flavor.
 However, you can certainly have it in there without an adverse effect if you’re freezing leftover portions.